Nasri Atallah: Last Floor Productions

 In late 2019, he co-founded Last Floor Productions with Firas Abou Fakher, a band member and composer from Mashrou' Leila, and Daniel Habib, a writer and screenwriting professor at the Lebanese Academy of Fine Arts.
 Last Floor Productions creates films and television programmes focused on stories about Arabs worldwide.
 The company's first production, the 10-episode psychological thriller Doubt, was written, shot, and released entirely during the early phase of the coronavirus lockdown in 2020.
 It was produced as a Shahid Original for the streaming service launched by MBC Group.
 Later in 2020, Last Floor Productions released a second TV series for Shahid, an 8-episode action comedy titled Fixer.
 The company has also created short documentaries for Apple and the Victoria & Albert Museum.

 Other work

-Atallah has written for various publications, including The Guardian, GQ Magazine, Time Out, Brownbook, Little White Lies, Monocle, The National, and L'Orient-Le Jour.

-From 2018 to 2022, Atallah was a contributor to GQ Middle East.
-He has also written essays, such as his account of the August 4th 2020 explosion titled "Inside Beirut's Broken Heart".

 In August 2022, Atallah was appointed Editor-in-Chief of Esquire Middle East by ITP Media Group.

-He co-hosts the Bootleg Magic podcast with Alya Mooro and is a regular guest on the BBC World Service's The Arts Hour with Nikki Bedi.